nisyad/nisyad.github.io/index.md

 My research is focused on using machine learning to solve problems in environmental and climate science.
 I am currently interested in developing deep transfer learning methods for extracting information from remotely-sensed data.
 At other times, I also think about making general AI more interpretable and theory-guided.

+this is one line
+##

+this is another line

 Nishant is a PhD student enrolled in the Interdisciplinary Engineering program at Northeastern University, Boston, MA.